 Current Status and Protection

-The spiny softshell turtle is currently listed as Endangered by the Committee on the Status of Endangered Wildlife in Canada and Endangered under the federal Species at Risk Act and is Threatened under the Ontario Endangered Species Act, 2007.
+The spiny softshell turtle (of which the eastern spiny softshell turtle is a subspecies) is currently listed as Endangered under both the federal Species at Risk Act and the Ontario Endangered Species Act, 2007.
 The species has also been designated as a Specially Protected Reptile under the Ontario Fish and Wildlife Conservation Act.
-These acts offer protection to individuals and their habitat.
-The habitat of this species is further protected in Ontario by the Provincial Policy Statement under the Planning Act.
-The International Union for Conservation of Nature has not assessed the global status of the spiny softshell.
-The species’ status was confirmed in January 2010.
-Additional detail about legal protection for species at risk in Ontario is available on our Legal Protection page.
+These acts offer some protection to individuals and their habitat.
+The International Union for Conservation of Nature has not yet assessed the global status of the eastern spiny softshell, but lists the spiny softshell as Least Concern.
+The spiny softshell’s status was confirmed in August 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.